Mortgage For A Holiday Home Abroad

 Speak to a broker who specialises in mortgages for holiday homes abroad

-If all this information has got you picturing yourself on a sunny beach, then get in touch today and let us match you with a broker who can help make your dream a reality.
+If all this information has got you picturing yourself on a sunny beach, get in touch today and let us match you with a broker who can help make your dream a reality.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!